-where $\kb\in \mathrm{ker}(\Ab(\thetab))$ and $\nb$ is a correlated Gaussian noise living in $\mathrm{ran}(\Ab(\thetab))$.
-Hence the denoising network $\Dc$ serves two purposes: 1) recover the missing data $\kb$ in the kernel of $\Ab(\thetab)$ and 2) remove the correlated noise $\nb$.
-Each of these two tasks is clearly highly dependent on $\thetab$.
-If trained with a single scheme, the network may get specialized very well for these specific statistical patterns and not extrapolate to other ones.
-We will explore in the numerical section \ref{sec:family_therapy_MRI}, whether a training with a larger variety of operators mitigates the performance drop.
+The vector $\wz$ is a correlated noise with a correlation that depends on $\Az(\thetaz)$.
+Hence, the reconstruction network $\Nc$ should serve two purposes: \begin{enumerate} \item Recover the missing data $\kz$ in the kernel of $\Az(\thetaz)$. \item Remove the correlated noise $n$. \end{enumerate} Each of these two tasks is clearly highly dependent on $\Az(\thetaz)$.
+We explain below that training a network on a single operator may result in some overfitting for the operator $\Az(\thetaz_0)$ and to a lack of generalization to other operators.
+This problem is strongly mitigated by training the network on a family.